dbconfession78/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 `8-json_api.py`: takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.
-`9-starwars.py`: sends a search request to the Star Wars API `10-my_github.py`: takes your Github credentials (username and password) and uses the Github API to display your id
+`9-starwars.py`: sends a search request to the Star Wars API `10-my_github.py`: takes your Github credentials (username and password) and uses the Github API to display your id `100-github_commits.py`: takes github repository name and owner to display 10 most recent commits `101-starwars.py`: takes in a string and sends a search request to the Star Wars API

 ## Author
 Stuart Kuredjian